per-andersen/nextcloud-docker-compose/README.md

 3. Domain configuration:
    - Replace `<YOUR-NEXTCLOUD-DOMAIN>` with your actual domain name (e.g., `nextcloud-example.com`)

+4. (Optionally) Enabling PDLib
+   - Uncomment the lines between lines 30 and 64 in the Dockerfile.
+PDLib is off by default as it is costly to include.
+Only enable it if needed.

 ## Building the Custom Image

 The deployment uses a custom Docker image that includes cron, FFmpeg, and PDLib support.
 To build the image: